-For the past 10+ years, I have built a life and executive coaching practice.
-I’ve worked with hundreds of clients one-on-one and taught group programs.
+Since 2011, I have worked with hundreds of coaching clients one-on-one and taught group programs.
 My clients are accomplished women and sensitive, self-aware men.
 I take a practical and deep approach to change with my clients, as well as a cognitive and somatic one.

-I trained as a life coach with CTI, back in 2011 and 2012.
+I trained as a life coach with CTI, back in 2011.
 In 2022, I added an additional certification with the Hendricks Institute, in somatic or body-based approaches.

 I facilitate groups of women for CHIEF, a private membership network focused on connecting and supporting executive women leaders.